magdalenaolczakalvarez/credit-risk-classification/complete-analysis-report.md

 Precision: For healthy loans (0), precision was nearly perfect, indicating a very low false positive rate.
 For high-risk loans (1), precision was lower, reflecting some false positives but still at a good level.
 Recall: For healthy loans, recall was exceptionally high, showing the model's effectiveness in identifying true negatives.
 For high-risk loans, recall was also impressive, indicating strong capability in detecting true positives among potential defaults.

 Model (Original Data) demonstrated high accuracy, precision, and recall overall.
-It performed exceptionally well in identifying healthy loans (label 0) but was slightly less precise in identifying high-risk loans (label 1), though it still showed strong recall for these
+It performed exceptionally well in identifying healthy loans (label 0) but was slightly less precise in identifying high-risk loans (label 1), though it still showed strong recall for these.